 France’s far-right National Front party keeps gaining ground.
-Its leader, Marine Le Pen, wants to be president.
-There’s a good chance I’ll face a distasteful choice in 2017.
+Its leader wants to be president.
+There’s a chance I’ll face a distasteful choice in 2017.

 In 2002, I was too young to vote or understand what was happening in French politics when far-right leader Jean-Marie Le Pen took the country by surprise and reached the second round runoff in the presidential election.